SheikhIftekharAhmed/ICECE-2022-DNN-For-Transmission-Line/README.md

 <h1 align="center">Deep Neural Network Based Fault Classification and Location Detection in Power Transmission Line</h1>

+This repository contains the official implementation of our research work that has been published as a conference paper in ***12th International Conference on Electrical and Computer Engineering*** [(ICECE)](https://icece.buet.ac.bd/) 2022.
+You can read our paper tilted "***Deep Neural Network Based Fault Classification and Location Detection in Power Transmission Line***" in [IEEE Xplore](https://ieeexplore.ieee.org/document/10088794).
+Transmission lines constitute a significant portion of any power system and faults in these overhead transmission lines are common phenomena.
+Swift and efficient fault classification along with the identification of the exact location of fault occurrence, to isolate the affected region, is extremely essential for ensuring power system reliability.
+In our paper, we proposed a Deep Neural Network (DNN) based approach to address the problem of transmission line fault detection, classification, and fault location identification.

 ## Citation
 If you find our work helpful, please cite us.